tosmi-gitops/onboarding/README.md

 ## Use cases considered

-1. As developer I would like to get a namespace in a DEV cluster
+1. As developer I would like to get namespaces in a DEV cluster
-2. As application ops I would like to create a namespace in the DEV cluster
+2. As application ops I would like to create namespaces in the DEV cluster
-3. As application ops I would like to create a namespace in the PROD cluster
+3. As application ops I would like to create namespaces in the PROD cluster
 4. As application ops I would like to overwrite namespace defaults depending on clusters

 ## Requirements considered